Table of Contents

 How Microdeposits Work

 The way microdeposits work is typically straightforward.
-If you enter your bank’s routing and account number to link your account to another bank or third-party service, you may receive microdeposits.
-Generally two microdeposits are sent, each for an amount under $1.
+If you enter your bank’s routing and account number to link your account to another bank or a third-party service, you may receive microdeposits.
+Generally, two microdeposits are sent, each for an amount under $1.

-Once you receive the microdeposits in the bank account that you are trying to link, you will go back to the other site and verify the microdeposits by typing in their amount.
-Shortly after the microdeposits are sent (generally within a couple of days), the bank will then withdraw the money that was deposited.
-This ensures that there is no net change in your account’s value after the microdeposit process is complete.
+Once you receive the microdeposits in the bank account that you’re trying to link, you go back to the other website and verify the microdeposits by typing in their amount.
+Shortly after the microdeposits are sent (generally within a couple of days), the bank will withdraw the money that was deposited.
+This ensures that there’s no net change in your account’s value after the microdeposit process is complete.

 Why Microdeposits Are Used

 One of the primary reasons that banks use microdeposits is to prevent bank account fraud.
-These deposits help to verify that you are the legal owner of a bank account you are trying to link to or otherwise use.
-Without this step, it might be possible for an unauthorized person to link your account to another account and then possibly withdraw money from your account or commit other fraudulent activity.
+These deposits help verify that you’re the legal owner of a bank account that you are trying to link to or otherwise use.
+Without this step, it might be possible for an unauthorized person to link your account to another account and then withdraw money from your account or commit other fraudulent activity.

 Identifying and Confirming Microdeposits

-One thing to watch out for is if you receive microdeposits you are not expecting.
+One thing to watch out for is microdeposits that you didn’t expect to receive.
 If you see microdeposits in your account when you have not tried to link it to another account, contact your bank’s customer service or fraud department.
-You may be targeted by a fraud or phishing attack, meaning that someone may be attempting unauthorized access to your account.
+You may have been targeted by a fraud or phishing attack, meaning that someone may be attempting unauthorized access to your account.

 Recommended: How to Transfer Money From One Bank to Another